awsdocs/amazon-eks-user-guide/doc_source/eks-networking-add-ons.md

 We recommend adding the Amazon EKS type of the add\-on to your cluster instead of using the self\-managed type of the add\-on\.
 If you create clusters in the console, the Amazon EKS type of these add\-ons is installed\.

 **Amazon VPC CNI plugin for Kubernetes**
 This CNI add\-on creates elastic network interfaces and attaches them to your Amazon EC2 nodes\.
 The add\-on also assigns a private `IPv4` or `IPv6` address from your VPC to each Pod and service\.
 This add\-on is installed, by default, on your cluster\.
-For more information, see [Working with the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on](managing-vpc-cni.md)\.
+For more information, see [Assign IPs to Pods with the Amazon VPC CNI](managing-vpc-cni.md)\.

 **CoreDNS**
 CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS\.
 CoreDNS provides name resolution for all Pods in the cluster\.
 This add\-on is installed, by default, on your cluster\.
-For more information, see [Working with the CoreDNS Amazon EKS add\-on](managing-coredns.md)\.
+For more information, see [Manage CoreDNS for DNS in Amazon EKS clusters](managing-coredns.md)\.

 **`kube-proxy`**
 This add\-on maintains network rules on your Amazon EC2 nodes and enables network communication to your Pods\.
 This add\-on is installed, by default, on your cluster\.
-For more information, see [Working with the Kubernetes `kube-proxy` add\-on](managing-kube-proxy.md)\.
+For more information, see [Manage `kube-proxy` in Amazon EKS clusters](managing-kube-proxy.md)\.

 ## Optional AWS networking add\-ons<a name="eks-networking-add-ons-optional"></a>